dell/csm-docs/content/docs/csidriver/features/powerflex.md

 * `externalAccess`: allows you to specify additional entries for host to access NFS volumes.
 * `enableQuota`: when enabled will set quota limit for a newly provisioned NFS volume.

+> NOTE:
+> * `nasName`
+>   * nasName is a mandatory parameter and has to be provided in secret yaml, else it will be an error state and will be captured in driver logs.
+>   * nasName can be given at storage class level as well.
+>   * If specified in both, secret and storage class, then precedence is given to storage class value.
+>   * If nasName not given in secret, irrespective of it specified in SC, then it's an error state and will be captured in driver logs.
+> * `nfsAcls`
+>   * nfsAcls is an optional parameter, with a default value 0777.
+>   * nfsAcls can be specified in secret or storage class or values.
+>   * If nfsAcls is specified in more than one places, then the order of precedence will be:
+>     1. storage class
+>     2. secret
+>     3. values
+>     4. specified nowhere, then set to default value: 0777

 The user has to update the `secret.yaml`, `values.yaml` and `storageclass-nfs.yaml` with the above keys as like below:

 [`samples/secret.yaml`](https://github.com/dell/csi-powerflex/blob/main/samples/secret.yaml)